 Herrmanns Landing: This upgraded of this facility is now completed and ready for the public to enjoy, perfect for the family outing by the river.
 The completed facility includes a pontoon, shelter and seating area, irrigated lawn area and a BBQ facility.
 The facility also had some riverbank reclamation works to assist in decreasing riverbank erosion with the addition of mesh on the riverbank.

 Due to the COVID-19 Pandemic, some of our capital works projects have been unexpectedly delayed.
 However, we are still progressing with our scheduled projects and look forward to delivering them to the community to enjoy.

-Mary Ann Reserve Playground: The upgrade of the Mary Ann Reserve playground has commenced as apart of Councils capital works.
+Mary Ann Reserve Playground: The upgrade of the Mary Ann Reserve playground is now complete!
 The new playground design includes new equipment that is disability inclusive, which makes having for a great family day out by the river.
-The playground will be completed and open for public by September 2020 including the addition of shade sales over the facility.
-Below is an artist’s impression of the completed playground design.
+The addition of the shade sales over the facility are still to be installed for the complete finish.

 A number of significant Capital Works upgrades are planned across Mid Murray Council for 2020/21, including Marine Facilities improvement and new infrastructure for Morgan Boat Ramp and the upgrade of the Swan Reach Houseboat Mooring Facility.